Introduction

 Making Your Yard Look Great

-- Mowing in different patterns can create interesting designs on your lawn
+- Allows for interesting mowing patterns to create designs on your lawn.

 3. Ensuring Proper Mowing Techniques for Optimal Results